endymion1818/deliciousreverie/src/pages/post/encapsulation-vs-inheritance-ui-components.md

 ### 1: CSS inheritance: The solution

-In this instance, our solution was to change the API of `<Text/>` so that by default the colour was `inherit`.
+In this instance, our solution was to change the API of `<Text />` so that by default the colour was `inherit`.
 This made it possible for both approaches: inheritance where necessary using CSS, or by adding a colour directly to the Text component using it's `color` property.

 ### 2: Large pages: the conundrum

 I'm not sure what the average number of DOM elements on a page is.
-We have some pages that have a lot of components, around 1,100.
-Just about every element isn't a HTML element but a `React.Component`, and due to design variation, we extend a lot of them in a similar way to this:
+We have some pages that have a lot of elements, around 1,100.
+Just about every element is a separate `React.Component`, and due to design variation, we extend a lot of them in a similar way to this:

 ```javascript
 import Card from "component-library";